Inspiaaa/BlitzEcs/README.md

 You can still add and remove components during iteration.
 To avoid any problems with the iterator, components are automatically removed after iteration.

+##### Parallel processing

-**Parallel processing**: To use multi-threading to process the entities in parallel, you only have to change the `ForEach` call to `ParallelForEach`:
+To use multi-threading to process the entities in parallel, you only have to change the `ForEach` call to `ParallelForEach`:

 ```csharp
 query.ParallelForEach((ref Transform transform, ref Velocity vel) => {